Fanpoliti/ETH_FAKE/README.md

 # Citation
-Please cite the following original paper/article when you use this dataset.
+Please cite the following original paper/article associated with this dataset when you use it.
 Gereme, Fantahun; Zhu, William; Ayall, Tewodros; Alemu, Dagmawi.
 2021.
 "Combating Fake News in “Low-Resource” Languages: Amharic Fake News Detection Accompanied by Resource Crafting".
 Information 12, no. 1: 20.

 available at url: [https://www.mdpi.com/2078-2489/12/1/20#cite]